Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

 To simplify breakdown values, all `then` and `other` properties are optional.
 If omitted, they are treated as if they were `{ type: "count" }`.

+Breakdown groupings cannot be nested within themselves.
+This would not be useful, and forbidding this prevents infinite recursion.

 If the `options` argument has no `breakdown` property, `takeCensus` defaults to the following: